Quick start

 2. Example component

-component bellow styled with Tailwind classes.
+We will use a Button component bellow styled with Tailwind classes.

 Tailwind is already running in your browser